Oceanic (unfinished ship): Legacy

-Appearance-wise, the planned Oceanic had certain features that make it akin to the liner SS Normandie, including the three packed funnels that contrasted with the tall pipes of older ships.
-Designed shortly after Oceanic, Normandie was the first to exceed the symbolic barrier of 300 meters in length and 30 knots in speed that the White Star Line was aiming for.
+In appearance the planned Oceanic had certain features that make it akin to the liner SS Normandie, including the three short, wide funnels that contrasted with the tall narrow stacks of older ships.
+Designed shortly after Oceanic, the 300 meter-plus Normandie was the first to exceed the symbolic barriers of 1000 feet in length and 30 knots in speed that the White Star Line was aiming for.

+In 2022, a group of maritime historians established the Oceanic Historical Society, an independent research group dedicated to locating and studying surviving plans and documentation related to the liner.